-Administration and Supervision: The Ed.S. in administration and supervision provides patterns of study that enable advanced graduate students to fulfill individual career goals, such as licensure for advanced administrative positions in public and private schools (district administrator, vocational director, administrative specialist and/or building administrator) or in the area of organizational leadership.
+Administration and Supervision: The Ed.S. in administration and supervision is designed to meet the needs of individuals whose career goals include licensure for advanced administrative positions in public and private schools (district administrator, vocational director, administrative specialist and/or building administrator) or the area of organizational leadership.

 Curriculum and Instruction: The Ed.S. in curriculum and instruction is designed to meet the needs of individuals involved with the curriculum, teaching and supervision aspects of discipline-centered areas of study.
-The degree provides patterns of study for teachers and supervisors who want an education beyond the master's degree as a specialist but who are not interested in a doctoral degree.
+The degree provides patterns of study for teachers and supervisors who want an education beyond the master's degree as a specialist, but who are not interested in a doctoral degree.
 Specific areas represented are educational technology, elementary education, early childhood education, secondary education, special education and career and technical education.
 For the program and requirements of a specific area, contact a faculty adviser.